The Importance of Log Management and Cybersecurity

 SYSLOG-BASED CENTRALIZED LOGGING SOFTWARE

 Syslog is a logging format that includes a header, structured data, and a message that applies a severity rating to the reported issue.
 Many organizations utilize Syslog because it is cost-effective, often free, way of collecting data across multiple applications and systems.
 Syslog contains details of individual applications that make troubleshooting easier without impacting application performance.

 While Syslog offers flexibility, it is not perfect.
-Some challenges that come with a Syslog-based approach include lacking a standardized format, clogging the network, leading to lost messages, and no authentication processes that would detect a device whose credentials have been stolen.
+Some challenges that come with a Syslog-based approach include lacking a standardized format, clogging the network, leading to lost messages, and no authentication processes to detect a device whose credentials have been stolen.

 SECURITY INFORMATION EVENT MANAGEMENT (SIEM)

-In recent years, more organizations have adopted either an agentless or agent-based SIEM software.
+More organizations have adopted either agentless or agent-based SIEM software in recent years.
 An agent-based approach requires you to install the software agent on each host that generates logs so that the agent can extract, process, and transmit data to the SIEM server.
-In an agentless deployment, the log-generating host transmits the data directly to the SIEM or intermediate logging server.
+The log-generating host transmits the data directly to the SIEM or intermediate logging server in an agentless deployment.

 SIEM software automates the correlation and analysis process to streamline log management.
 Since it reduces the data, content, and timestamp inconsistencies, it provides more precise insight into and prioritizes logged events.

 Log management supports a robust cybersecurity program by creating a single source of data for event reporting.
 You need to do more than identify abnormal events, and you need to document them for forensic purposes.